Code-Institute-Submissions/Akragas/README.md

 ## Debugging
 - Need to address: baguetteBox.min.js:7 Uncaught (in promise) TypeError: Failed to execute 'exitFullscreen' on 'Document': Document not active.
 Appears to be a known error: https://github.com/feimosi/baguetteBox.js/issues/212.
-May replace gallery entirely with fancybox option.
-Fixed by replacing with fancybox
+May replace gallery entirely with fancybox option. - *Fixed by replacing with fancybox*
-- Surface Duo not seeming to conform to pixel size breakpoint of embed video box - Fixed with CSS restyling
+- Surface Duo not seeming to conform to pixel size breakpoint of embed video box - *Fixed with CSS restyling*
-- favico wasn't appearing.
-Got fic from <https://stackoverflow.com/questions/46163065/github-pages-website-favicon-not-showing>
+- favico wasn't appearing. *Got fix from <https://stackoverflow.com/questions/46163065/github-pages-website-favicon-not-showing>*

 ## Technologies Used